-When a joint is replaced, the unhealthy or damaged bone is removed and replaced with mancalled a prosthesis.
+When a joint is replaced, the unhealthy or damaged bone is removed and replaced with man-made parts called a prosthesis.

 A Total Hip Replacement consists of two parts:

 - 1. A metal ball and stem fit into the thigh bone. - 2.
 The metal socket and plastic cup liner fit into the socket in the pelvis.